spinnaker/spinnaker.github.io/guides/user/managed-delivery/resource-status/index.md

 Once Spinnaker starts taking automatic action to correct the drift, the status  changes to [Actuating](/guides/user/managed-delivery/resource-status/#actuating).

-While Spinnaker is managing a resource, manual changes made via the UI or the API will be automatically reversed ("stomped") in favor of the declarative configuration.
+While Spinnaker is managing a resource, manual changes made via the UI or the API are automatically reversed ("stomped") in favor of the declarative configuration.

 ### Actuating
 {%